Grobiņa – Order Castle Grobin

 History

-The history of Grobiņa dates back to the 8th century when a Scandinavian trade settlement existed there, followed by a hillfort of pagan Curonians.
-In 1254, under the document dividing the Courland between the Teutonic Order and the individual bishoprics, these areas fell to the Order.
-However, for a long time, the Teutonic Knights were unable to submit permanently these border areas.
-It was not until the third decade of the 14th century that the construction of the brick fortress Grobiņa began, and even later, because it was not until 1428 that the first known teutonic vogt, Goswin von Ascheberg, appeared in the sources.
-The last vogt was Klaus von Streithorst, who was in the castle around 1560.
+The origins of Grobiņa date back to the 8th century, when there was a Scandinavian trading settlement there, and then a stronghold of pagan Curonians.
+In 1254, pursuant to a document dividing Courland between the Teutonic Order and individual bishoprics, the surrounding area passed to the order, but for a long time the Teutonic Knights were unable to subjugate it permanently.
+It was only in the third or fourth decade of the 14th century that the construction of the brick Grobin stronghold began.
+Construction works were to be carried out on the initiative of Master Goswin von Herike.
+In 1428, the first Teutonic vogt known by name was recorded, certain Goswin von Ascheberg.
+The last vogt was Klaus von Streithorst, who was in office in the castle around 1560.

-After the secularization of the Livonian branch of the Teutonic Order, the castle and the entire region was joined to the Duchy of Courland and Semigallia, dependent on the Polish–Lithuanian Commonwealth.
+After the secularization of the Livonian branch of the Teutonic Knights, the castle and the entire region became part of the Duchy of Courland and Semigallia, dependent on the Polish-Lithuanian Commonwealth.
 It was then rebuilt several times and adopted as a noble residence.
 In the 17th century, it was additionally reinforced with artillery bastions.
-Its destruction was brought about by the Great Northern War in the early 18th century, after which it was no longer rebuilt.
-Partial renovation of the castle fragments was carried out in the 70s of the twentieth century.
+Its destruction was brought about by the Great Northern War at the beginning of the 18th century, although it served administrative purposes until the end of the 18th century.
+In 1794, the castle was devastated by Polish insurgents.
+After the rooms were finally abandoned in the 1820s, the castle was no longer rebuilt.
+Partial restoration of its fragments was carried out only in the 1970s.

 Architecture